tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/购买指南/标准账户类型计费说明_intl_en.md

 ### Pricing
 CLB cost = [Instance fee](#traffic-instance) + [Public network fee](#traffic-width) + [LCU fee](#traffic-lcu)
 #### [Instance fee](id:traffic-instance)
-The instance fee is billed by hour and settled once every hour.
-Each partial hour is billed as a full hour.
+The instance fee is billed by day and settled once every day.
+Each partial day is billed as a full day.

 <table>
 <thead>